srinathsai/Full-stack-web-based-application/README.md

   * Executed 1 procedural call in place of select query for selecting categories and used in the function where getcategories are necessary .

+## Steps of Execution :-
+ 1) First thing is you need to download xamp of latest version from chrome.</br>
+ 2) After downloading xamp, extract my ecom folder .</br>
+ 3) Without disturbing that folder paste as it Is in htdocs folder provided by xamp. </br>
+ 4) In Xamp activate apache and mysql.</br>
+ 5) http://localhost/ecom/public/index.php type this in chrome you will get my database homepage there you can add to cart, perform cart operations as you like . </br>
+ 6) If you decided to buy press buy now it will redirect to paypal. sb-p2qwl20460981@business.example.com
+ J@hn1234
+ Provide this details and click pay now payment will be done. </br>
+ 7) Now for admin, press login and give username as rico, password as 123. </br>
+ 8) Now you are in admin portal right side of dash board you will have features like reports, categories, orders,users, add products and view products where you can perform operations. </br>
+ 9) To see these changes getting reflected in database in phpadmin load my sql file </br>

+## Note:-
+ **All the necessary images like how each page looks are pasted in report.pdf.
+After excution of above steps and you find Similar to the page of starting page in report.pdf then you are officially entered my web based application.**  ***( Happy purchasing)***.